BEAUTIFUL SUNNY & LESS HUMID WEATHER

 Your First Alert Weather Forecast:

-Today’s weather will please most folks...
-Incoming high pressure will give us tons of sunshine.
+Today’s weather is pleasing most folks...
+Incoming high pressure is giving us tons of sunshine.
 There’s also a light northeast breeze, which has been blowing away yesterday’s muggy air.
 With drier and more comfortable conditions, our high temperatures this afternoon will be in the 70s.

 Skies will be clear this evening, allowing us to see a great view of tonight’s full moon.
 While the bright moon will be a nice sight, it may “steal the show” from the annual Perseid Meteor Shower, which peaks tonight.
 That shooting star show will not be as visible with the shiny full moon around...
 Don’t worry stargazers, you can still see these meteors at times over the next few nights, especially after midnight.